Can you tell when a chatbot is fooling you?

 - Treat confident tone as style, not signal.
 The model sounds the same whether it knows or is guessing.
 Calibrate your trust to the question, not to the phrasing.
 (Counters miscalibration.)

 - End long sessions; start fresh.
-If a conversation has drifted into elaborate world-building or grand missions, that's the moment to close it and reopen with a narrow, concrete task.
-(Counters context drift and mission escalation.)
+If a conversation has drifted into elaborate world-building, grand missions, or close emotional territory, that's the moment to close it and reopen with a narrow, concrete task.
+(Counters context drift, mission escalation, and companion mode.)

 - Notice the absence of pushback.
 A useful chatbot disagrees, names uncertainty, asks for clarification, points you toward expert review.
 If a long conversation has produced none of those — that is the warning signal.